Hey, Snickerdoodle!

 Dark Chocolate Chip Oatmeal Cookies with Pecans

 These dark chocolate chip oatmeal cookies with pecans are thick, chewy and filled with flavor.
-They are packed with dark chocolate chips, pecans, made with brown butter, and sprinkled flake salt.
+They are packed with dark chocolate chips, crunchy pecans, made with brown butter, and sprinkled with flake salt.
 This is an easy recipe that you will love!

-4.75 from 4 votes
+5 from 6 votes

-Print Recipe Pin Recipe
+Print Pin SAVE Saved!

-Prep Time 10 mins
+Prep Time 10 minutes mins

-Cook Time 14 mins
+Cook Time 14 minutes mins

-Chill Time 30 mins
+Chill Time 30 minutes mins

-Total Time 54 mins
+Total Time 54 minutes mins

 Course Dessert